hoffstadt/DearPyGui/docs/source/documentation/themes.rst

 ======

 Themes are containers which are composed of:
-    Theme Componenets:
+    Theme Components:
-        are containers within a theme that can specify an item type the theme component is applied to Theme Colors:
+        are containers within a theme that can specify an item type the theme colors/styles target Theme Colors:
         items that are added to a theme component and set colors Theme Styles:
-        items that are added to a theme component and set colors
+        items that are added to a theme component and set styles

 The theme can be:

-* attached as the default theme.
-This will have a global effect across all windows and propigate.
+* bound as the default theme.
+This will have a global effect across all windows and propagate.
-* attached to a container.
-This will propigate to its children if applicable theme components are in the theme.
+* bound to a container.
+This will propagate to its children if applicable theme components are in the theme.
-* attached to an app item type if applicable theme components are in the theme. a item container, or a specific item.
+* bound to an item type if applicable theme components are in the theme. a item container, or a specific item.

-Theme Components must have a specified item type.
-This can either be *mvAll* for all items or a specific named item type.
+Theme components must have a specified item type.
+This can either be *mvAll* for all items or a specific item type.

 Style and color items have a named constant and will apply that constant to their components named item type.
 Style and color items must have a named category.
 Constants contain their category in the name.